sblab-bioinformatics/workflows/bisulfite-seq/bisulfite-seq.md

 ```

 For standard BS-Seq libraries the duplication rate can be fairly high since the bisulfite treatment makes most of the reads unsequencable.
-With PCR-Free protocol (*McInroy Plos One, under review*) this step might be skipped and anyway the duplication rate is fairly low for typical experiments.
+With PCR-Free protocol ([McInroy Plos One](http://journals.plos.org/plosone/article/metrics?id=10.1371%2Fjournal.pone.0152322)) this step might be skipped and anyway the duplication rate is fairly low for typical experiments.

 ### Methylation calling

-We use custom scripts for extracting methylation calling from bam files. [bam2methylation.py](https://github.com/dariober/bioinformatics-cafe/blob/master/bam2methylation.py)
+We use custom scripts for extracting methylation calling from bam files. [bam2methylation.py](https://github.com/dariober/bioinformatics-cafe/tree/master/bam2methylation)
 is a wrapper around `samtools mpileup`:

 ```